Frequently Asked Questions

 11. Do Goodwin House at Home Members get guaranteed access to Goodwin House Assisted Living and Nursing?

 The objective of Goodwin House at Home will always be to honor and fulfill the long term goals of our Members.
 Other programs like Goodwin House at Home have been successful in taking care of 97% of their members in their homes.
 However, if a Member chooses to move to an Assisted Living or Skilled Nursing facility or is no longer safe in their home, a decision can be made to move to a facility.
-The Resource Manager will always contact the Member’s first choice for Assisted Living and Nursing.
+The Member Services Facilitator will always contact the Member’s first choice for Assisted Living and Nursing.
 If the Member’s first choice is Goodwin House, the Member Services Facilitator will contact both Goodwin House communities for availability.
 If there is no availability, Members may add their name to the waiting list for Assisted Living and Nursing at Goodwin House.
 The Residents at Goodwin House will always have priority access to Assisted Living and Nursing.

 12. Will Goodwin House at Home monitor the care in your home or in a facility?